Give the Gift of Knowledge this Holiday Season 🌎 Gift Cards for the Curious Traveler

 Discover the Fascinating History of the Trevi Fountain: From Ancient Rome to Modern Day

 Nestled in the heart of Rome are many ancient aqueducts and fountains, but few are as world-famous as the Trevi Fountain – which draws millions of visitors every year.
-Thanks to its starring role in films such as The Roman Holiday, La Dolce Vita, Angels and Demons, The Lizzie McGuire Movie, and more the Trevi Fountain is not only one of the most iconic landmarks in Rome but also one of the most famous fountains in the world.
+Thanks to its starring role in films such as The Roman Holiday, La Dolce Vita, Angels and Demons, and more, the Trevi Fountain is not only one of the most iconic landmarks in Rome but also one of the most famous fountains in the world.

 Have you ever wondered what happens to the coins thrown in Rome's Trevi Fountain?
 How much money accumulates throughout the year?
 And how old is the Trevi Fountain?
 Together we will explore the remarkable history of the Trevi Fountain, from its construction which began in 1732 all the way to its legacy as Rome’s most famous fountain.